6 Benefits of mCommerce

-Granted that mobile phones nowadays are pretty much the size of a small iPad, they can still be a bit finicky to navigate.
+Granted mobile phones nowadays are pretty much the size of a small iPad, but they can still be a bit finicky to navigate.

 Combining this with a poorly designed mobile site is a recipe for disaster, or in other words, lost conversions.

 Try to consider the size of phones and holding positions.
-49% of users use one hand, 36% cradle the phone and 15% use both hands.
+49% of users use one hand, 36% cradle the phone and 15% use both hands.4

 Ensuring your site is optimised for mobile by having larger, clear CTAs will make sure you don’t miss out on sales due to someone being unable to find or click the purchase button.

-It’s not just your CTAs, but think of your images, product names and copy, this is why there is such a strong emphasis on building your site as a mobile-first experience.
+It’s not just your CTAs, but think of your images, product names and copy, this is why there is such a strong emphasis on building your site as a mobile-first experience.5

-Prioritising content and visibility of your items will allow for easy navigation on your site or mobile apps and ultimately lead to increased revenue.
+Prioritising content and visibility of your items will allow for easy navigation on your site or mobile applications and ultimately lead to increased revenue.